-Many gay spouses had difficulty getting divorced prior to the U.S. Supreme Court's 2015 ruling in Obergfell v.
-Hodges legalizing same-sex marriage nationwide.
+Many same-sex spouses had difficulty getting divorced prior to the U.S. Supreme Court's 2015 ruling in Obergefell v.
+Hodges, which legalized same-sex marriage nationwide.
 Before the ruling, married same-sex couples who moved to states that didn't recognize marriage equality were generally barred from getting a divorce in those states.
 While they were legally able to get divorced in the state where the marriage was performed, states typically require a certain period of residency before a divorce will be granted.
-This created problems for couples who had destination weddings and then returned to states that didn't recognize same-sex marriage.
+This created problems particularly for couples who had destination weddings and then returned to states that didn't recognize same-sex marriage.

 The Defense of Marriage Act